eslint/js/packages/eslint-scope/README.md

 - **getDeclaredVariables(node)**
   Get variables that are declared by the node.
   - `node` - The AST node to get declarations from.
   - Returns: An array of variable objects declared by the node.
-If node doesn't declare any variables, returns an empty array.
+If the node doesn't declare any variables, it returns an empty array.

 - **isGlobalReturn()**
   Determines if global return statement should be allowed.